BrokenShell/Fortuna/README.md

 - Stretched gaussian distribution centered on zero.

+`Fortuna.binomial_variate(number_of_trials: int, probability: float) -> int`
+- Based on the idea of flipping a coin and counting how many heads come up after some number of flips.
+- @param number_of_trials :: how many times to flip a coin.
+- @param probability :: how likely heads will be flipped.
+0.5 is a fair coin.
+1.0 is a double headed coin.
+- @return :: count of how many heads came up.

+`Fortuna.negative_binomial_variate(trial_successes: int, probability: float) -> int`
+- Based on the idea of flipping a coin as long as it takes to succeed.
+- @param trial_successes :: the required number of heads flipped to succeed.
+- @param probability :: how likely heads will be flipped.
+0.50 is a fair coin.
+- @return :: the count of how many tails came up before the required number of heads.

+`Fortuna.geometric_variate(probability: float) -> int`
+- Same as random_negative_binomial(1, probability).

+`Fortuna.poisson_variate(mean: float) -> int`
+- @param mean :: sets the average output of the function.
+- @return :: random integer, poisson distribution centered on the mean.

 ### Random Index, ZeroCool Specification
 ZeroCool Methods are used to generate random Sequence indices.